 But a closer, less fanciful reading of the history suggests no supernatural explanations are required to account for the decline.
 A stubborn unwillingness to let go of ancestral glory (as embodied on one hand by TD Van Horn’s self-destructive passion for the Southern Confederacy’s doomed, pseudo-royalist cause, and by the latter-day Van Horns’ ridiculous attempts to reclaim much of Manhattan on the other) seems a more likely culprit.
 That is, assuming any explanations more satisfying to one's sense of poetic justice than historical accident are required.

-But it occurs to me that while fiction can take many strange shapes, human history when viewed at the level of personal experience can take stranger shapes still.
+I guess it's just another one of the world's little reminders that, while fiction can take many strange shapes, human history at the level of the personal can take stranger shapes still.

 Here's a new open source project I recently launched on Codeplex:

 It's called MetaClip and it's a tool that lets you store clipboard contents permanently in a portable file format.
 Development is still just getting underway, but the current version does all the basic stuff it's supposed to do fairly well (stores and restores clipboard contents, lets you organize and filter clips by category, etc.).
 I've only tested on Windows XP SP2 and Windows 7.

 Just be forewarned: it doesn't warn you before deleting stored clips if you select delete from the context menu or if you delete a category.

 (The following is a first draft of a children's story/allegory that recently occurred to me.)

 Once, in a clearing next to a muddy little river deep in the woods, there lived a pack of wild wolves.

 Though their numbers had once been much greater, vicious territory fights with rival wolf-packs in the region had, in recent years, worn the pack down to a small but resourceful group of a half dozen adults.